A nonlocal feature-driven exemplar-based approach for image inpainting: Problem formulation and related works

 with $d\patch(\bfh) \simeq \exp \left( -\norm{\bfh}{2}^2 \right) d\bfh$.
 In this formulation, the weighting function $w(\bfx,\bfy)=1$ when the patches around $\bfx$ and $\bfy$ are more similar and $w(\bfx,\bfy) = 0$ when the patches around $\bfx$ and $\bfy$ are less similar.
 Consequently, under the minimization of the functional $\mathcal{E}[\bfu]$ in \eqref{eqn:isoNLTV} or \eqref{eqn:anisoNLTV}, the regularization term (the first term in \eqref{eqn:isoNLTV} or \eqref{eqn:anisoNLTV}) will cause $\bfu(\bfy)$ and $\bfu(\bfx)$ to be more similar when their corresponding patches are similar with respect to \eqref{eq:patch_dist_1}.
 The second term in \eqref{eqn:isoNLTV} or \eqref{eqn:anisoNLTV} is the fidelity term which forces the recovered image $\bfu$ to be close to the initial image $\hat{\bfu}$ in the complement of the inpainting region, $\mathcal{O}^c$.
 One of the most serious critiques of this model is that the weighting function $w(\bfx,\bfy)$ is not adaptive and so the inpainting algorithm requires one to a priori know the weighting function $w$ before minimizing the functional.
 This is a significant drawback when the inpainting region covers a considerable portion of the neighborhood of a pixel.

 \underline{Correspondence map}: Early examples of adaptivity in the weighting function can be found in correspondence map inpainting models.
-In these models, a correspondence map $\Gamma: \mathcal{O} \rightarrow \Omega \backslash \mathcal{O}$ is determined for each pixel $\bfx$ in the inpainting region.
-Then the corresponding image value $\bfu(\bfx)$ is assigned the image value of the pixel $\bfx$ is mapped to under the correspondence map, i.e., $\bfu(\bfx) = \hat{\bfu}\left( \Gamma(\bfx) \right)$.
-An early correspondence map inpainting model was proposed in \cite{Demanent2003} where they introduced the functional
+In these models, a correspondence map $\Gamma: \mathcal{O} \rightarrow \Omega \backslash \mathcal{O}$ is determined.
+Given a pixel $\bfx$ and its image $\Gamma(\bfx)$ in the correspondence map, the image value $\bfu(\bfx)$ is replaced with the image value $\hat{\bfu} \left( \Gamma(\bfx) \right)$.
+An early correspondence map inpainting model was proposed in \cite{Demanent2003} where the functional